A humanist, not a casteist says Siddaramaiah on Chamundeshwari campaign trail

 Siddaramaiah who is contesting from the Chamundeshwari assembly constituency reached also reached out to the Vokkaliga community.
 While addressing a gathering he said that he was a humanist and not a casteist.
 There is no truth in the misinformation campaign that is being carried out against me accusing me of being a casteist, he also said.
 The Chief Minister is on a hectic campaign trail and in Chamundeshwari, he is pitted against former minister G T Deve Gowda of the JD(S).

 Siddaramaiah focused his campaign on rejecting allegations of him being inclined towards a particular caste or community.
 Citing the example of Varuna, his current constituency, he said that the developmental works undertaken by him did not benefit one community.
-It benefited all, the farmers in particular, he also said.
+It benefited all, the farmers, in particular, he also said.

 |Karnataka Assembly Election dates